rstrickl7/Tanzania-well-analysis/README.md

 # Tanzania-well-analysis
 This analysis is based on the competition Driven Data® published about water pumps in Tanzania.
 The competition information was obtained by the Tanzania Ministry of Water using an open-source platform called Taarifa.
 Tanzania is the largest country in East Africa, with a population of about 60 million.
-Half of the population does not have access to clean water, and 2/3 of the population suffers from poor sanitation.
-In poor households, families often have to spend several hours walking to obtain water from water pumps.
-Billions of dollars in foreign aid are being provided to Tanzania to tackle the freshwater problem.
-However, the Tanzanian government cannot solve this problem.
+Half of the population does not have access to clean water.
+The Tanzanian government is struggling to solve this problem.
 A significant part of water pumps are entirely out of order or do not function; the others require repair.
 Tanzania’s Ministry of Water Resources agreed with Taarifa, and they launched the DrivenData competition.

+**Author**: [Becky Strickland]

 ## Data
 The data has many characteristics associated with water pumps.
 Data related to geographical locations, organizations that create and manage them, and some data about the region, local government areas.
 Also, there is information on the types of checkouts, types and number of payments.
 The water supply points were divided into functional, non-functional and functional but in need of repair.
 The goal of the competition is to build a model that predicts the functionality of water supply points.